RonEfraim/C-Plus-Plus/Semester 1/Ex7/README.txt

 The program checks if there is overlapping strings.
 If there is, the program prints the length of the longest overlapping string.

-Compile: g++ -Wall ex7c.cc –o ex7c
+Compile: g++ -Wall ex7c.cc â€“o ex7c
 Run: ex7c

 Input: